|If you have a problem or question not answered on this page, please contact us.

 The first step is to build consensus for the app in your community.
 Determine who should be involved in such a decision and assemble them to discuss the matter and ask questions.
 Typical attendance might include representatives from Fire, EMS, Communications, Information Technology, Public Information/Outreach, Leadership/Elected Officials, Labor, and affiliated non-governmental organizations such as the local heart association chapter, hospital board/foundation, etc., in addition to interested members of the community.
 You should also contact your Computer-aided Dispatch vendor at this point to begin discussing the interface requirements and any associated costs.
 If the vendor has already installed the interface in other accounts this should be a straightforward request.
-If they haven’t, include us in the discussion and we’ll provide them the support they need to get up and running on our service.
+If they haven’t, contact our implementation partner, Physio-Control, and they will provide assistance in getting them the support they need to get up and running on the service.

 The application also requires data on all publicly accessible AEDs in your jurisdiction.
 If this information is dated or incomplete, now is the time to consider fully re-validating these records.
-The PulsePoint app also requires the Latitude and Longitude of each AED – a level of detail your organization may not have collected in the past.
-Agencies using the Atrus National AED Registry automatically share AED location information with PulsePoint through a real-time interface without the need for any additional work.
+PulsePoint provides a powerful, easy-to-use visual registry to accurately place each AED at its precise location.
+Agencies using other databases such as Atrus can simply share AED location information with PulsePoint.

-Once your organization has made the decision to move forward, contact the PulsePoint Foundation for complete assistance along the path to a successful implementation.
+Once your organization has made the decision to move forward, contact Physio-Control for complete assistance along the path to a successful implementation.

 The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of individually identifiable health information.
 On a ‘CPR Needed’ notification, the app reports only an address (in a public place) and a business name, if available.
 Individually identifiable health information, such as name, birth date, or Social Security Number are not reported or known to the PulsePoint application.
 In addition, PulsePoint has retained Page, Wolfberg & Wirth, LLC to assist agencies understand legal issues related to the implementation of PulsePoint.
 PWW is well respected EMS law firm specializing in dispatch liability and HIPAA issues.